bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

     const saving = record.amount * this.settings.piggyBankFraction;
     const income = record.amount - saving;

-    // Effects for saving the data:
+    // Effects of saving the data:
     this.budget.topUp(income);
     this.piggyBank.add(saving);
   }